Press Taylor: Philadelphia Eagles

 In 2013, Taylor was hired by the Philadelphia Eagles as an offensive quality control coach under head coach Chip Kelly.
 With the hiring of new head coach Doug Pederson in 2016, Taylor was retained and promoted to offensive quality control and assistant quarterbacks coach under new offensive coordinator Frank Reich.
 Taylor was part of the coaching staff that won Super Bowl LII and is credited with the "Philly Special" play which gave the Eagles a touchdown in the closing seconds of the first half.
 After the 2017 season, he was again promoted, this time to quarterbacks coach to replace John DeFilippo, who left at the end of the season to become offensive coordinator for the Minnesota Vikings.

 Taylor added the title of passing game coordinator on February 5, 2020, reporting directly to Pederson.
 He missed the team's week 11 game in 2020 against the Cleveland Browns due to COVID-19 pandemic protocols.

-The Eagles fired Pederson after a 4–11–1 season, and the passing staff was not retained.
+Following the 2020 season, in which the Eagles went 4–11–1, it was reported that Pederson sought to promote Taylor to offensive coordinator, along with other staff changes.
+However, the Eagles fired Pederson, and Taylor along with the rest of the passing staff was not retained.